GOwen Evironmental Ltd

 Sediment Remediation Techniques and Technologies

-Dr. David Reisman, Director, Engineering Technical Support Center, National Risk Management Research Laboratory U. S. Environmental Protection Agency, has worked for the U. S. Government since 1976 with the National Park Service (Park Ranger), the National Institute for Occupational Safety and Health (Information Specialist), and in many positions with the Environmental Protection Agency (EPA).
-He served for several years as a Temporary Advisor to the World Health Organization (WHO) in Geneva, Switzerland, and has authored many environmental health criteria documents for both EPA and WHO.
+Dr. David Reisman, currently a Senior Consultant and Technical Advisor and the previous Director, Engineering Technical Support Center, National Risk Management Research Laboratory, U. S. Environmental Protection Agency.
+Mr. Reisman worked for the U. S. Government from 1976-2012 with the National Park Service (Park Ranger), the National Institute for Occupational Safety and Health (Information Specialist), and in many positions with the Environmental Protection Agency (EPA).
+He served for several years as a Temporary Advisor to the World Health Organization (WHO) in Geneva, Switzerland, authored many environmental health criteria documents for both EPA and WHO, and published over 50 peer-reviewed journal articles, many in the area of remediation and mining influenced water treatment.
 David holds a Masters Degree in interdisciplinary environmental sciences from Miami University, and has completed additional graduate work in engineering at the University of Cincinnati.
 For over 15 years, David assisted in the development of risk assessment guidance for the EPA Office of Research & Development in the waste, ambient and drinking water and hazardous air pollutants areas.
-As Director of the EPA's Engineering Technical Support Center he serves all 10 EPA regions, and assists regional personnel and contractors in site characterization, technology selection and treatability study design.
-The Center works on over 100 Superfund, RCRA and Brownfields sites each year, and David coordinates the Center's and their contractors' assistance on these sites.
+As Director of the EPA's Engineering Technical Support Center for almost 15 years, David worked on several hundred hazardous waste sites, conducted treatability and pilot technology studies, and assisted EPA regional personnel and contractors in site characterization, soil remediation, technology selection and treatability study design.
 David is the recipient of many Government awards and has received several medals for his outstanding work in supporting EPA's regional personnel.
-Dr. Resiman will lecture on soil and sediment remediation technologies and techniques.
+Dr. Reisman will lecture on soil remediation principles, technologies and techniques.

-Jeff Daniel is a Principal and Senior Project Manager with Conestoga-Rovers & Associates.
-Mr. Daniel manages CRA's surface water and environmental design groups and surface water/sediment modeling group.
-Mr. Daniel has over 18 years of experience in the surface water and environmental fields.
-During his career, Mr. Daniel has focused on the investigation and cost effective remediation of sediment projects of varying sizes, including the Willow Run Creek Site in Michigan which involved the removal of approximately 370,000 cubic yards of contaminated sediments and surrounding impacted soil, and a sediment dredging design project which included dredging of over 225,000 CY of impacted sediment from the Ottawa River in Toledo, Ohio and dewatering using geotubes.
-Construction on the Ottawa River project was completed in 2009/2010.
-Mr. Daniel is currently managing a major sediment assessment for a 14 mile stretch of a major river in West Virginia.
+Jeff Daniel, P. Eng is a Vice Principal with GHD Limited.
+Mr. Daniel manages CRA’s surface water and environmental design groups and surface water/sediment modeling group.
+Mr. Daniel has over 20 years of experience in the surface water and environmental fields.
+During his career, Mr. Daniel has focused on the investigation and cost-effective remediation of sediment projects of varying sizes, including a project in the central US where over 2 million tonnes of material has been removed; the Willow Run Creek Site in Michigan which involved the removal of approximately 370,000 cubic yards of contaminated sediments and surrounding impacted soil, and a sediment dredging design project on the Ottawa River which included dredging of over 225,000 CY of impacted sediment and dewatering using geotubes.
+Mr. Daniel is currently managing a major sediment assessment in West Virginia.
 Mr. Daniel has presented courses on sediment management and naturalized restoration in the United States and Canada.
-Mr. Daniel will lecture on Sediment Remediation Technologies.
+Mr. Daniel will lecture on Sediment Remediation Technologies and Restoration Approaches.